jfspps/howtos/ProgrammingC++/3_MFCApplications.md

 ### Resources

-Resources files (extension `.rc`) define the look of application components e.g. menus, toolbars and dialogs.
+Resources scripts (extension `.rc`) define the look of application components e.g. menus, icons, cursors, media, toolbars and dialogs.
 The code to the events are handled separately via event handlers.

 ![](./MSVC2005/resource_files.PNG)